-Difficult students can ruin a school year.
-When you encounter challenging kids in your classroom, take these steps.
+Wondering how to deal with difficult students in the classroom?
+Yep, they can ruin a school year.
+To prevent that, take these steps.
 First, use proactive strategies to fend off bad behavior.
 Second, establish reactive consequences to curb it.
 Third, forge strong partnerships.
 You may also need to develop an individual plan.
 Remember to remain consistent.
 And never let your emotions get the best of you.
 You can do it!

 Ms. Sneed Discovers How to Deal with Difficult Students

 She knew about them before school began.
 Who?
 The Big Three.
-Yep, Ms. Sneed had been informed that she would have three difficult students.
-It was going to be a challenging year.
+Yep, Ms. Sneed had been informed that she would have three difficult students in the classroom.
+Managing her class would be a challenge this year.
 To gear up, our favorite fourth grade teacher learned a little about each one:

 - Jerome needed constant redirection.
 In addition, he experienced multiple meltdowns each day.
 Screaming, running away, and general disruption occurred frequently.